Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 Shortly after drafting the [TrackPointExtras](../../xmlschemas/tpx/1/0/README.md) schema, I started to contemplate whether it should actually become part of the GPX standard.

 It is very easy for a developer to overlook the importance of Doppler-derived speed provided by GPS / GNSS chips, since it is not part of the GPX 1.1 standard.
-The natural inclination is to assume that it can be re-created from the positional data.
-I've touched on this topic earlier in this document.
+The natural inclination is to assume that speed can be regenerated from the positional data.
+However, this assumption doesn't hold true because position and speed are calculated independently.

 This proposal is pretty simple, basically to incorporate the extensions from the [TrackPointExtras](../../xmlschemas/tpx/1/0/README.md) schema into the existing GPX 1.1 schema: